bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 ### Content types
-Cards support a wide variety of content, including images, text, list groups, links, and more.
+Cards support a wide variety of content, including images, text, list groups, links and more.
 Below are examples of what’s supported.

 #### Blocks:
 The building block of a card is the `.card-block` section.
 Use it whenever you need a padded